Laurence Houlgate: Career

 In the next stage of his career, Houlgate spent one academic year as a fellow at the University of Virginia School of Law.
 He did research on the legal rights of children and later published one of the first philosophical books on this topic (The Child and the State).
 In subsequent years, he turned to the study of the philosophical foundations of family law and the ethics of family relationships.
 This research led to a monograph on the philosophy of family law (Family and State), a reader on family ethics (Morals, Marriage and Parenthood), and a collection of his previously published articles (Children's Rights, State Intervention, Custody And Divorce: Contradictions in Ethics And Family Law).

-In his post-retirement years, Houlgate twice ran for and won elections to be the Democratic Party candidate for the California State Assembly.
-He later twice lost the general election to the incumbent, as had every Democratic candidate in his district during the previous 50 years.
+In his post-retirement years, Houlgate twice ran for and won election as the Democratic Party candidate for the California State Assembly.
+He later lost the general election to the incumbent twice, as had every Democratic candidate in his district during the previous 50 years.

 In 2016, Professor Houlgate decided to keep a promise to his former students to write a series of study guides on the classical philosophers.
-There are now eight of these guides, published as a series under the title The Smart Student's Guides to Philosophical Classics.
+There are now eight of these guides, published as a series titled The Smart Student's Guides to Philosophical Classics.
 He also kept a promise to his colleagues who teach courses in the philosophy of law to write a textbook based exclusively on family law cases.
 That book was published in 2016 under the title Philosophy, Law and Family: A New Introduction to the Philosophy of Law.
 The book is published by Springer Nature International.